Senate Judiciary Committee reviews of nominations to the Supreme Court of the United States: Hearings

 The first nominee to appear before the committee themselves and testify at their own confirmation hearings was Harlan F. Stone in 1925.
 From after Brandeis' 1916 hearings until the mid-1930s, it had been seen as a courtesy to spare nominees from hearings, particularly as nominees were often already well-regarded individuals, and because hearings were seen as being tied to the appearance of scandal.
 Additionally, nominees did not appear to testify in-person when hearings did occur (with the exception of Harlan F. Stone).
 However, this began to change after the confirmation of Hugo Black in 1937.
 Black had been quickly confirmed after only five days of deliberation, and without any public hearings on the nomination.
 A month after his confirmation, the Pittsburgh Post-Gazette first reported that Black had been a member of the Ku Klux Klan.
 President Franklin Roosevelt, who had nominated Black, denied having known this about him.
-The fact that such an individual had been speedily confirmed without the diligence of having hearings brough concern that the confirmation process was flawed.
+The fact that such an individual had been speedily confirmed without the diligence of having hearings brought concern that the confirmation process was flawed.
 Time magazine referred to this as, "the prize political scandal of the year."
 Not too long after, in 1939, Felix Frankfurter became the second Supreme Court nominee to testify at his own confirmation hearings, and was the first to do so at the request of the Judiciary Committee and the first to do so in open session.
 Frankfurter's testimony only addressed what he regarded to have been slanderous allegations raised against him.

-The modern questioning of nominees on their judicial views arose with the nomination hearings for John Marshall Harlan in 1955.
+The modern questioning of nominees on their judicial views arose with the nomination hearings for John Marshall Harlan II in 1955.
 His nomination followed shortly after the landmark Brown v.
 Board of Education decision by the Supreme Court.
 Several senators from the Southern United States threatened to obstruct Harlan's confirmation, which persuaded Harlan to provide his testimony at hearings.
 Most nominees since Harlan have appeared before the Judiciary Committee.
 In the 1950s, 1960s, and part of the 1970, many hearings were perfunctorily.
 Few hearings saw extended questioning or comments from members of the Judiciary Committee.
 In these decades, hearings were not lengthy either, with nominees typically only spending a few hours before the committee.